-All complete applications received by Midnight on 24th November 2021 (Secondary) and Midnight on 12th January 2022 (Primary) will be dealt with first.
+All complete applications received by 5pm on 23rd November 2022 (Secondary) and 5pmon11th January 2023 (Primary) will be dealt with first.
 Any applications received after this date will not be considered until those applications received on time have been processed.
 Failure to complete a form on time may reduce your chance of having your preferences met.